awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 If you keep multiple projects in a single repository, called a monorepo, you can deploy those applications using Amplify without the need for multiple build configurations or branch configurations\.

-Monorepos with multiple amplify applications are declared as a list of applications:
+Monorepos with multiple Amplify applications are declared as a list of applications:

 ```
 version: 1
 applications:
      - appRoot: /react-app
     env:
     variables:
         key: value